-Life is a journey that all have to take, and yonder are the portals through which all must pass: the door must close on all, and the grim term is written over, "Dearn!!"
+Life is a journey that all have to take, and yonder are the portals through which all must pass: the door must close on all, and the grim term is written over, "DEATH! !"

-Thus we are links one with another; links in a chain whose beginning and end are to be found in the one Creative Mind, of whom mortals and spirits know naught, save in his works.
-If Nosh had forseen the future, and killed the is not vicious in itself, but it leads to vice, creening upon its victims with a fatal facility, the penalty of which many a fine heart has paid at the scaffold.
-The idler, the spendihrift, the epicurean and the drunkard are among its victims.
-At the recent commencement of the Harvard
+Thus we are links one with another ; links in a chain whose beginning and end are to be found in the one Creative Mind, of whom mortals and spirits know maught, save in his works.

+It Nosh had forseen the future, and killed the two mosquitoes which took refuge in the ark, he would have rendered some of the strongest words in the English language unnecessary.